richprogrammer/DataScienceSalariesUsingSQL/README.md

 Purpose

-For this assignment, I will be interpreting and cleaning data.
+For this assignment, I will be interpreting and cleaning data from Levels_Fyi_Salary_Data.csv.
 I digged through and interpreted the data.
 The majority of my time was spent searching through the data for inconsistencies, errors, and misrepresentations.
 This was done in pgAdmin.
 The focus is on my ability to consider the data thoroughly and then perform tasks to make the data more useful.